 However, each option has its pros and cons that can be deal breakers:

 You want to use it solely for course creation purposes, and you know you will use third party marketing tools (e.g., for checkout pages, landing pages, etc.).
 It’s a great course platform, but it’s stuck in the 2000s regarding its marketing tools and looks.

 However, get ready to pay more because you’ll more than likely need the Pro+Growth package, which charges you $0.10/per students after 100 students.
 If you plan on growing your audience (which you should be), this can get pricey.

 Choose Teachable If:

-You want to have the best of both marketing and selling features, on top of an easy to use course platform.
-Teachable knows how important checkout pages and Upsells are for making money with your online courses.
+You want to have the best of both marketing and selling features on top of an easy-to-use course platform.
+Teachable knows how important checkout cart pages and upsells are for making money online with your online courses.
 They also don’t charge you per user if you wanted to use third-party tools (e.g., Thrivecart or Zapier) like the other platform.

 It also offers better analytics and reporting for your courses.
 You can see who opens your emails and how many people clicked on the links inside it.
 It’s very helpful.

 If you want an all-in-one platform to create and sell your courses, Teachable is for you.